eighteyes/tt-rules/manual.md

 ### Quarrel
   Trolls can pick on others on a hex of their choosing.

   d6 determines stat, Skin Head Eyes Arms Feet Torso.
-Compare between two.
+(SHEAFT) Compare between two.
 Loser gets Injury Card.

+### Get First Move
+  Move first after the troll boss.

 ### Look for Trinket
   Draw a Trinket card.